When you visit the Conciergerie, in Ile de la Cité, look for this beautiful bas-relief representing Héloïse and Abélard.

-Body made imperfect by mutilation, Abélard had to give up teaching according to the precepts of the time.
+According to the precepts of the time, Abélard had to give up teaching because his body was imperfect by mutilation.
 He retired to the abbey of Saint-Denis, where he devoted himself to theology, while Héloïse took the veil in Argenteuil.

 When she died in 1164, Héloïse joined her lover’s coffin, who had died 22 years earlier.
-Legend has it that the arms of Abélard’s corpse were opened to welcome his beloved.
+Legend has it that Abélard’s corpse opened the arms to welcome his beloved.

-Héloïse and Abélard Tomb in Père Lachaise Cemetery – A Successful Marketing Campaign
+Tomb of Abélard and Héloïse in Père Lachaise Cemetery – A Successful Marketing Campaign

-The tomb of Héloïse and Abélard, in Père Lachaise Cemetery, is the last symbolic home of the legendary couple.
-This mausoleum was solemnly inaugurated on 6 November 1817, in the heart of what was then the brand new Parisian necropolis.
+The tomb of Abélard and Héloïse, in Père Lachaise Cemetery, is the last symbolic home of the legendary couple.
+This mausoleum was solemnly inaugurated on 6 November 1817, in the heart of the brand-new Parisian necropolis.

-The City Council was looking for an advertising effect to make the new necropolis – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
-This turned to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, or Proust, wanted to make Père Lachaise Cemetery their last home.
+The City Council was looking for an advertising effect to make the new cemetery – inaugurated in 1804 but little frequented – more attractive thanks to prestigious guests like Héloïse and Abélard, or Molière and La Fontaine.
+This turned out to be a brilliant idea: soon after their burial, the whole bourgeoisie and artists like Balzac, Chopin, Wilde, and Proust, decided to make Père Lachaise Cemetery their last home.

 The tomb of Héloïse and Abélard quickly acquired the status of the most famous burial place in France.
 At the height of the Romantic movement, under these two mythical lovers’ auspices, the neo-Gothic chapel became a meeting place for lovers, and tender oaths were exchanged.

 But each era has its heroes!
-Today, the visitors flock to the singer Jim Morrison’s tomb, without even a glance for the lovers of the Middle Ages.
+Today, the visitors flock to Jim Morrison’s tomb, without even a glance for the lovers of the Middle Ages.
 So sad!